timescale/docs.timescale.com-content/timescaledb-vs-postgres.md

 Postgres and TimescaleDB soon, as well as the software to replicate our benchmarks.

-One high-level, intuitive bit has stood out in our benchmarking, however.
-For **every query** that we have tried, TimescaleDB achieves either **similar or superior performance** to vanilla Postgres.
+The high-level result that most stands out in our query benchmarking is that for **every query** that we have tried, TimescaleDB achieves either **similar or superior performance** to vanilla Postgres.